squidarth/squidarth.github.io/_posts/2019-01-11-type-erasure-scala.md

 `TypeTag`.
 This is an indicator to the compiler that the compiler should capture the type information about `T` when `processThing` is invoked.

-2. We now pattern match, instead of on `Thing` itself, but on the `typeOf[T]`.
+2. We now pattern match on the `typeOf[T]`, instead of on `Thing` itself

-This works correctly though, and now we can actually distinguish between a `Thing` containing a `Seq[Int]`, and one containing a `Seq[String]`.
+This works correctly, and now we can actually distinguish between a `Thing` containing a `Seq[Int]`, and one containing a `Seq[String]`.

 ## What if we want to operate on the value in Thing?

-Alright, now remember the example where we actually do something with the `value` inside of `Thing`?
+Now, remember the example where we actually do something with the `value` inside of `Thing`?
 Can we use reflection to do that too?

 Well, now that we have the ability to check the types of things, we can